The 2007 floods of Africa were reported by the UN as being one of the worst floodings in recorded history.

 In remote areas like the Sahel zone where conventional rain measurements are sparse, satellites provide essential data for measuring daily and monthly rain accumulations.
 An example for September 2007, calculated using microwave data from polar orbiting satellites and infrared data from geostationary satellites, is given in this UNOSAT report (source: UNOSAT).

 In addition, satellites also allow one to monitor the effects of heavy rain on the ground, like increased vegetation cover and flood water on the ground.
 Two examples of this can be seen in the images below.
-The left image is a so-called Natural Colours RGB composite from Meteosat-9 showing areas covered by vegetation in green colour and water surfaces in black colour.
+Figure 1 is the Natural Colour RGB composite from Meteosat-9 showing areas covered by vegetation in green colour and water surfaces in black colour.
 In this image one can see the extension of the vegetation northwards into countries like Mali, Burkina Faso, Niger, Chad and Sudan.
 One can also see enlarged rivers like the Niger river in Mali and Nigeria or the Volta river in Ghana.

-The image on the right has been produced from night-time Meteosat-9 IR3.9 images by taking the maximum brightness temperature of all slots between 21:00 UTC and 01:00 UTC for the period 15–30 September 2007.
-This is a simple way of 'declouding' the images, i.e. finding cloud-free pixels during that period.
+Figure 2 has been produced from night-time Meteosat-9 IR3.9 images by taking the maximum brightness temperature of all slots between 21:00 UTC and 01:00 UTC for the period 15–30 September 2007.
+This is a simple way of 'declouding' the images, ie finding cloud-free pixels during that period.
 In this image dark pixels represent either warm water surfaces, warm land (rock) surfaces, hot spots (fires) or urban heat islands.
 The white area in the lower right corner of the image is a persistently cloud-covered area where it was not possible to view the ground during the above mentioned period.
 One should note the well marked appearance of the rivers indicating high water level.

 Met-9 IR3.9 enhanced night-time image (17 September, 22:00 UTC)